UMAprotocol/UMIPs/UMIPs/umip-29.md

 If a request timestamp takes place on a weekend or any other day the Forex market is closed, voters should use the latest tick as the price.
 For the weekend that would be the closing price of the asset on Friday.

+TraderMade is provided as an accessible source to query for this data, but ultimately how one queries for these rates should be varied and determined by the voter to ensure that there is no central point of failure.
 ## Security Considerations
 Adding these new identifiers by themselves pose little security risk to the DVM or priceless financial contract users.
 However, anyone deploying a new priceless token contract referencing this identifier should take care to parameterize the contract appropriately to avoid the loss of funds for synthetic token holders.
 Additionally, the contract deployer should ensure that there is a network of liquidators and disputers ready to perform the services necessary to keep the contract solvent.